 - Wear the right running shoes.
 Whilst a great pair of trainers may not instantly turn you into an athlete, an old or inappropriate pair will certainly slow you down and increase the risk of injury.

 The process of improving your running technique starts with assessment, as the saying goes, if you’re not assessing, then you’re only guessing.
+At The Pro Sport Lab we’re able to offer great insights into your running style, technique and break down your movement to pinpoint your strengths, weaknesses, and areas of improvement.
 We take all of the guess work out this process for you and provide you with a detailed analysis and training protocols that will prevent injury and drastically enhance running performance enabling you to run faster and further with significantly less effort.